 Bring blankets and low back chairs for your comfort!
 There will be small snacks and popcorn provided, but you are welcome to bring a picnic if you would like more food.
 Please remember that we aspire to zero waste, if you bring a picnic, please refrain from using any single-use products.

 We will be taking pictures and possibly video to use on our website, social and other educational media, and by registering for this workshop you agree to our photo/video release policy.

-The Ecology Center, Dr. Bronner’s and Guayaki have teamed up to bring you a special screening of Dreaming of a Vetter World, Patagonia provisions & Dr. Bronner’s documentary directed by Bonnie Hawethorn.
+The Ecology Center, Dr. Bronner’s and Guayaki have teamed up to bring you a special screening of Dreaming of a Vetter World, documentary directed by Bonnie Hawthorne.